Wim Wenseleers - Research

 Spectroscopy on Biological Systems.

-In collaboration with Dr. K. Ramser (Göteborgs University; currently at Luleĺ University of Technology), and the groups of Prof. S. van Doorslaer (SIBAC lab, UA), and Prof. L. Moens (Biochemistry dept., UA), optical spectroscopic techniques for the in vitro and in vivo study of biological systems are developed, and applied to the study of heme proteins.
+In collaboration with Dr. K. Ramser (Göteborgs University; currently at Luleĺ University of Technology), and the groups of Prof. S. van Doorslaer (SIBAC lab, UA), and Prof. L. Moens (Biochemistry dept., UA), optical spectroscopic techniques (e.g. resonant Raman spectroscopy combined with optical tweezers)for the in vitro and in vivo study of biological systems are developed, and applied to the study of heme proteins.

 Carbon Nanotubes.